mpkuse/cerebro/README.md

 - *kidnap_th* : Identifies kidnap.
 If kidnap publishes the reset signals for vins_estimator.
 - *viz_th* : Publishes the image-pair, and more things for debugging and analysis.

+**Nvidia TX2**: Often times for live run, you might want to run the ros-server on a Nvidia-TX2.
+I recommend compiling tensorflow from scratch.
+The thing is prebuilt binaries may not be compatible with the version of CUDA and CUDNN on your device.
+Also some binaries may not be compatible to arm (could likely be built for x86).
+Before you can compile tensorflow you need java, bazel.
+See this [gist](https://gist.github.com/vellamike/7c26158c93e89ef155c1cc953bbba956).
+Also tools and repos from [jetsonhacks](https://github.com/jetsonhacks) might come in handy.

 ### Pose Graph Solver
 Use my pose graph solver, [github-repo](https://github.com/mpkuse/solve_keyframe_pose_graph).